Wish your staff could help reduce crime and disorder?

 About the scheme

-allows our Chief Constable Stephen Kavanagh to accredit
+Chief Constable Stephen Kavanagh to accredit staff of

-sector organisations whose staff contribute to community safety
+organisations whose staff contribute to community safety will be

-will be given the tools to make them more effective in their
+given the tools to make them more effective in their efforts to

 Once accredited, they’ll be authorised to exercise powers